run2bizdocs/documentation/en-us/docs/faq.md

     WEBSERVICE SCHEME FOR LEGACY SYSTEMS (BUSINESS MONITORING) It is possible to connect the EVM component to any software, even one other than the one that the Event Management module normally integrates (Nagios, Zabbix and Inventory), since the data sent (via webservice) follow a pre-established pattern.

-    Once the data is sent to the Citsmart Event Monitor, rules can be created (for example with the Esper EPL) so that certain events are triggered according to some condition observed in the data.
+    Once the data is sent to the 4biz Event Monitor, rules can be created (for example with the Esper EPL) so that certain events are triggered according to some condition observed in the data.

     Example "Payroll">